ChrolloUTA/ChrolloUTA/README.md

 ### Hello there, I'm Chrollo | UTA 👋

-I am a developer from Egypt specializing in Linux and Android systems.
-I'm deeply involved in the Android development community, building personal projects and exploring the depths of system-level engineering in my spare time.

-- 🔭 I’m currently focused on projects integrating core UNIX commands into the Android Root environment.
-- 🌱 I’m currently learning: Advanced Java, Kernel Development, and Rust.
+I am an Android developer specializing in custom modules for Samsung devices and advanced root-hiding techniques.

+- 🔭 I architect modules to port One UI features, with a core focus on undetectable root.

 ---